 Additional worst-case limits that must be observed on a daily basis exist for each trading segment alongside value-at-risk limits.
-In the methodology applied for risk-bearing capacity (economic perspective), the current limit utilisation is compared to the risk-covering assets using a very high confidence level of 99.9% and holding periods that are differentiated by asset classes on the basis of the liquidity horizons for internal models prescribed by CRR II (FRTB).
-We have retained our market risk model that we developed further in 2019, which performs calculations on the basis of a so-called fat-tail distribution.
+In the methodology applied for risk-bearing capacity (economic perspective) and in line with the requirements for depicting market risk, the current limit utilisation is compared to the risk-covering assets using a very high confidence level of 99.9% and holding periods that are differentiated by asset classes on the basis of the liquidity horizons for internal models prescribed by CRR (FRTB).
+We have retained our market risk model that we developed further in 2019, which performs calculations on the basis of a "fat tail" distribution.
 This methodology models unusual market movements (e.g., extreme price changes in the equity markets), which results in a lower number of potential back-testing outliers.
-The model proved its worth once again in the reporting period, generating an appropriate number of outliers against the backdrop of a volatile market environment, which confirms the quality of the forecast.

-As unrealised losses have a limit-reducing effect, the allocated limits imply a stop-loss limit and therefore determine the maximum loss potential per financial year.
+As realised losses have a limit-reducing effect, the allocated limits imply a stop-loss limit and therefore determine the maximum loss potential per financial year.
 Whereas the value-at-risk values are used to analyse the 99% and 99.9% confidence level, the worst-case limit utilisation is included in the stress test.
 The limits for the individual trading segments are manageable in comparison to the available risk-covering assets and are approved by all Managing Directors jointly.
 This approach ensures that no individual trader is in a position to enter into large risk positions through his/her activity for the Bank.

 Positions in the trading book are taken predominantly in liquid and linear financial instruments, for which a market price can be determined on a daily basis.
 Models are used only for the purpose of measuring the value of derivatives.
 On the one hand, derivatives may be used to hedge linear trading book positions.
-On the other hand, the limits applicable to foreign exchange operations also allow for open positions in derivatives.
 However, since only spot positions are entered into the proprietary trading book, the risks arising from the use of models are limited.
+There has been an internal ban on the proprietary trading of non-linear products (derivatives) in this area for a little while now, as proprietary trading of this nature does not align with the Bank's business model.
 Mechanisms are in place to review the quality of the models used on a regular basis.

 The strategic positions of the liquidity reserve are managed by our Asset Liability Committee (ALCO), which includes representatives of Treasury and Risk Controlling, in addition to members of the Board of Management.
-The market price risk arising from positions in the liquidity reserve are measured using the same methods as the positions in the trading book.
+The market price risk arising from positions in the liquidity reserve is measured using the same methods as the positions in the trading book.
 Furthermore, potential risks for spread fluctuation are analysed on the basis of historical data for the investment classes represented in our portfolio and additionally backed by risk-covering assets.